CNDT 584 Counseling and Dance/Movement Therapy Practicum I 3 Credits

 Prerequisite(s): All other required course work must be completed or in progress and permission of the Rider supervisor must be obtained; any exceptions must be approved by the instructor.

-CNDT 591 Counseling & DMT Internship II 3 Credits
+CNDT 591 Counseling and Dance/Movement Therapy Internship II 3 Credits

 The second semester of the internship that fulfills the remaining internship hours required by the American Dance Therapy Association and CACREP.
 Students will be at a clinical site approved by faculty, and will engage in all activities that a regularly employed staff member would be expected to perform.
 A regularly employed staff member is defined as a person occupying the professional role to which the student is aspiring.
 Students will be under the field supervision of a supervisor who meets all CACREP requirements and is a Board Certified Dance/Movement Therapist.
 Supervision class will provide opportunities for students to analyze their practice, reflect on their progress as clinicians, and develop skills to internally self-evaluate their effectiveness as counselors and dance/movement therapists.
 The approval and cooperation of the intern's agency or school field supervisor must be obtained the semester prior to the actual placement.